We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Without a doubt, Singapore was my favourite city of my month-long secret shopping journey in Asia and Australia.
 As a native New Yorker, I immediately felt at home with the skyscraper city and bustling lifestyle.
 It was a pleasure spending four days here.

-The most prominent shopping destination in Singapore is the ION Orchard Shopping Centre.
+The most prominent shopping destination in Singapore is the ION Orchard Shopping Centre, which is located on Singapore’s lengthy, mall-lined Orchard Road.
 There is a wide array of options in the jewellery sector, including high-end luxury (like Harry Winston or Tiffany & Co) as well as a presence from all the Singapore-based retailers in the Diamond Promenade.